dlhamilton/route-me/README.md

 ![Save Maze](assets/media/saving_maze_img.png)

 ### Load a maze
 Option 3 in the main menu will show all the available sheets that can be loaded.
-The user will then be able to enter the sheet name the maze will be loaded in.
+The user will then be able to enter the sheet name, then the maze will be loaded in.

 ![Load Maze](assets/media/loading_maze_img.png)